 We start with system-level factors, because some of these decisions must be made very early to achieve large performance gains.
 In other cases, a quick look at this section may suffice.
 However, it is always nice to have a sense of how much can be gained by changing factors that apply at this level.

 Before using MySQL in production, test it on your intended platform.

 If you have enough RAM, you could remove all swap devices.
 Some operating systems use a swap device in some contexts even if you have free memory.

 Avoid external locking for

-the default has been for external locking to be disabled on
+MyISAMtables.
+The default is for external locking to be disabled.
+The

 The only case in which you cannot disable external locking is when you run multiple MySQL servers (not clients) on the same data, or if you run myisamchk to check (not repair) a table without telling the server to flush and lock the tables first.
 Note that using multiple MySQL servers to access the same data concurrently is generally not recommended, except when using MySQL Cluster.